 There are daily international flights into places like Beijing, Shanghai and Hong Kong.
 Book in advance to secure the best deals.

 In Beijing you definitely take time to see the Summer Palace.
 It has amazing parks and phenomenal views.
 The Summer Palace is an inviting recreational park for everyone.
 While there you should paddle boat across the lake and take pictures of the amazing views of Summer Palace and Longevity Hill.
 You also have the option to visit the Tower of Buddhist Incense and to climb Longevity Hill to the Summer Palace.
 The Forbidden City is is the largest and best-preserved ancient building in China.
 There are 800 buildings and 9,000 rooms in the Forbidden City museum.
 The architecture is formed in such a way that shows harmony in life.
-The museum is rather large and it is recommended that you keep a map with you, so as not to get lost.

 Start planning your trip to China with our advice and budget travel tips.